o19s/elasticsearch-learning-to-rank/guide/2-feature-engineering.md

 The statistics available include:

 - `raw_df` -- the direct document frequency for a term.
 So if rambo occurs in 3 movie titles, this is 3.
-- `classic_idf` -- the IDF calculation of the classic similarity `log((NUM_DOCS+1)/(docFreq+1)) + 1`.
+- `classic_idf` -- the IDF calculation of the classic similarity `log((NUM_DOCS+1)/(raw_df+1)) + 1`.
 - `raw_ttf` -- the total term frequency for the term across the index.
 So if rambo is mentioned a total of 100 times in the overview field, this would be 100.

-So to get stddev of classic_idf, you would write `stddev_classic_idf`.
+Putting the operation and the statistic together, you can see some examples.
+To get stddev of classic_idf, you would write `stddev_classic_idf`.
 To get the minimum total term frequency, you'd write `min_raw_ttf`.

 Finally a special stat exists for just counting the number of search terms.
 That stat is `unique_terms_count`.

 ## Document-specific features.

-Another common case in Learning to Rank is features such as popularity or recency.
+Another common case in Learning to Rank is features such as popularity or recency, tied only to teh document.
 Elasticsearch's `function_score` query has the functionality you need to pull this data out.
 You already saw an example when adding features in the last section:

 ```json
 {